nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 * Search by date
      * The consumer system request all items after a start date
      * The provider system returns all plans whose effective period end date is null or after the start date
-     * Where no date is supplied by the consumer, the date filter is not applied
+     * Where no date is supplied by the consumer, all medications and medical devices are returned
 * Include issues
-     * The consumer system requests medication issues
+     * The consumer system requests prescription issues
-     * The provider system returns the all issues information for each of the returned plans
+     * For each of the returned plans, the provider system includes data for all of its issue

 #### Allergies ####